 Millennial’s definition of white privilege is often described by examples.
 Ross Quinn, senior at NOCCA, is a Caucasian man who understands white privilege.
 He first became aware of it in theater.
 “I have been up against people of color who are actors.
 We could have equal amount of training and ability and being good for the part.”
 Quinn said.
 “But because the director was white, it probably just registered to them that I was better.
 We live in a world where white people and white culture are on a higher pedestal.”

-Even though some didn’t, Magee understood the white privilege trend on Twitter.
+Even though some didn’t, Mitchell understood the white privilege trend on Twitter.
 “As black people, we have to know white culture and black culture to survive.
 They do not have to know those things for us.”

-“From the top down the social structure, it has been to the benefit of white people, not black folks,” Magee said.
+“From the top down the social structure, it has been to the benefit of white people, not black folks,” Mitchell said.
 “When it comes to the oppression of black people, that was due to policies like Jim Crow.”

 According to Kate Kokontis, who dissertated Critical Race Theory in America, defining white privilege is simply having everyday advantages.